 - Allow three to four weeks after receipt of all the above material for an evaluation to be completed.
-Credit awarded will be posted to the Montreat College transcript once the Associate Registrar's Office has notification of the results and fee payment. - Exams must be taken by the end of the month of the graduation application deadline: March 31 for Spring, June 30 for Summer and October 31 for Fall. - The combined total NCA Credits and Credits by Examination are limited to a total of 15 semester credit hours for an associate degree and 30 semester credit hours for a bachelor degree.
+Credit awarded will be posted to the Montreat College transcript once the Assistant Dean of Academic and Student Services's Office has notification of the results and fee payment. - Exams must be taken by the end of the month of the graduation application deadline: March 31 for Spring, June 30 for Summer and October 31 for Fall. - The combined total NCA Credits and Credits by Examination are limited to a total of 15 semester credit hours for an associate degree and 30 semester credit hours for a bachelor degree.
 NCA credits may only be awarded as elective credits toward graduation.